RimeFinance/docs.rime.finance/src/getting_started.md

 # Getting Started with RIME

-This guide will walk you through the process of using RIME to borrow RUSD using CFX or CNHC as collateral.
+This guide will walk you through the process of using RIME to borrow RUSD using CFX as collateral.
 By following these steps, you'll be able to interact with the RIME Protocol and manage your Trove.

 ## Prerequisites

 Before getting started, make sure you have the following:

-- A Conflux-compatible wallet, such as ConfluxPortal, set up and funded with CFX or CNHC.
+- A Conflux-compatible wallet, such as ConfluxPortal, set up and funded with CFX.
 - A basic understanding of the RIME Protocol's features and components.

 ## Step 1: Connect Your Wallet